 In each project you are able to create and store multiple 3D pointer geometries.
 You can repeat some analyses with a pointer that represents a test probe, a thin stylus, or a gloved finger, all in the same project.

 You can select the shape of the Pointer using the respective button; the Cylinder shape allows for the addition of a hemispherical tip if needed.

-You can fill in the dimensions of your choice in mm and the Pointer will appear in the canvas, you can zoom and pad using your mouse wheel and right click-and-hold, respectively.
+You can fill in the dimensions of your choice in mm and the Pointer will appear in the 3D visualization window, you can zoom and pad using your mouse wheel and right click-and-hold, respectively.